dotdev-fake/csharp-basic-programs/README.md

-# Simple Porgrams using C# Language
+# Simple Programs using C# Language
 Here are some of the programs I made using C# language!
 Mainly for repository only!